mekanik4hire-source/truthdetectorpro/replit.md

 ## Overview

-TruthDetectorPro is an AI-powered fact-checking and verification platform that allows users to submit claims and receive instant verification results with confidence scores, verdicts, and supporting sources.
-The application features a modern dark-themed landing page with a transparency dashboard.
+TruthDetectorPro is an AI-powered fact-checking and verification platform with **two deployment options**:

+1. **PWA (Progressive Web App)** - Installable website for on-demand fact checks
+2. **Chrome Extension (Scam Radar)** - Always-on background protection with automatic risk detection

 The platform is built as a full-stack web application with a React TypeScript frontend and Express backend, designed to provide fast, accurate fact-checking capabilities with a distinctive dark theme featuring ink backgrounds (#0B0E12) and copper/gold accents (#C69C6D).